Schneider Orientation for New Truck Drivers

 Schneider National is one of the few over-the-road (OTR) trucking firms that now offers oilfield truck driving jobs within a separate division.
 While this writer’s experience was not directly oilfield related, I wanted to give the details of my experience with the Schneider National driver orientation.
 Fracking job seekers should know that having a commercial driver’s license (CDL) will help gain employment almost immediately upon arriving around any oilfield, and Schneider is one company that is known to hire brand new drivers fresh out of truck driving school.
 During busy periods when Schneider is in need of new drivers, it will also provide a CDL driving school for who need it.
 (By the way, check out our post for other ways to get a CDL.)

-For a very brief period, I worked as a truck driver for Schneider National (a.k.a.
-The Big Orange, The Pumpkin, SNI, Schneid, etc.) The period was brief, not because I didn’t like Schneider; but because I signed up to be a “part-time” driver for Schneider.
-Unfortunately, even a part-time schedule just wouldn’t mesh well with my personal life.
-That’s my issue and not Schneider’s, by the way.
+As mentioned above, I worked as a truck driver for Schneider National (a.k.a.
+The Big Orange, The Pumpkin, SNI, Schneid, etc.) The period was brief, not because I didn’t like Schneider; but because I signed up to be a “part-time” driver for Schneider as opposed to an oilfield driver.
+Oilfield driving positions are definitely not part-time by any means.
 When all is said and done, Schneider is one of the better outfits in the trucking industry.
 However, like any company, it has its pros and cons.
-Because SNI is the largest trucking company in the U.S., and the fact that so many newer truck drivers consider driving for Schneider (sooner or later), I thought I would share some of my own thoughts on working for the “Pumpkin”.
-This article focuses on Schneider’s orientation.
+Because SNI is the largest trucking company in the U.S., and the fact that so many newer truck drivers consider driving for Schneider (sooner or later), the company provides an extensive new driver orientation which isn’t offered by other companies.
+Let’s take a look at Schneider’s orientation: